Kilonova-Catcher/KNC-Manual/doc/preprocessing-theory.md

 ## Preprocessing: Cleaning Your Raw Images

-When you take a raw image through your telescope, it might look beautiful at first glance — but beneath the surface are many invisible issues caused by your camera’s electronics, the telescope optics, or even dust on your sensor.
+When you take a series of images through your telescope — whether you're capturing a galaxy or chasing a kilonova — you're not just collecting light from your target.
+You're also picking up unwanted signals from caused by your camera’s electronics, the telescope optics, the environment or even dust on your sensor.
 These artifacts can affect the accuracy of your measurements or hide faint sources like kilonovae entirely.

 This is where **preprocessing** comes in.

 Preprocessing is the essential first step in cleaning up your images before doing any kind of analysis, like identifying a transient or measuring brightness.
 It allows us to remove unwanted noise and correct uneven lighting across the image so that what we’re seeing is actually from the sky — not the camera.

 To do this, we use special calibration images: **bias**, **dark**, **flat**, and sometimes **flat-dark** frames.

+That’s why we capture **calibration frames** (bias, dark, flat, and sometimes flat-darks): to measure those unwanted signals separately so we can subtract them out from the actual data.

+But here's the catch: calibration only works if it's applied **correctly** — which means matching each light image with the *right* dark, flat, and bias frames.
+And that’s why **sorting and labeling** are so important, as referenced in "Preparing Raw Data".

 ---